gvwilson/teachtogether.tech/_extras_en/gloss.md

 **Learning outcome**{:#g:learning-outcome}: What a lesson actually achieves.

+**Legitimate peripheral participation**{:#g:legitimate-peripheral-participation}:
 Newcomers' participation in simple, low-risk tasks that a *community of practice* recognizes as valid contributions.

 **Live coding**{:#g:live-coding}: The act of teaching programming by writing software in front of learners as the lesson progresses.